HKUSTGZ-MICS-LYU/BNRV/README.md

 make sim-hw MARCH=< rv32i[m][f][c] > VEXIIARGS="<vexii args>" BNRV=< 0,4,8,16,32 >
 ```
 This step requires: 1.
 RISC-V GNU toolchain (as risc-v compiler), 2.
 Verilator (as RTL simulator).
 Just install them according to the [VexiiRiscv](https://github.com/SpinalHDL/VexiiRiscv) documents and tutorials.

+> [!NOTE]
+> In different RISC-V GNU version, the `MARCH` flags have different naming standard.
+In newer versions.

 Notice that you always need to `make clean` before simulating with another `MARCH` or `BNRV`.
 The simulation usually takes 5~30 minutes (tested on my Intel i7-12700).
 It's recommended to use `MARCH=rv32imfc` for fastest simulation.

 If you don't want to setup RISC-V GNU, we have prepared a few prebuilt ELFs in `riscv/prebuilt`.
 Set `USE_PREBUILT=1` to use them in simulation.